Creating a gem configuration file.

 .idea

-Speeding up tests with Spork
+bundler_stubs/Speeding up tests with Spork

 bundle exec rspec has to reload the entire Rails environment.
 Spork loads the environment once.
 Spork is particularly useful when combined with Guard.